 Sewing machines will now be available for use.

 Tuesday Workshops, Eating Meetings, Life Drawing and gallery openings will begin again during Level 1.
-Specific starting dates for some of these activites are still to be confirmed.

 Artists will need to tidy and clean their own workspace 15 minutes before the end of the day.